Chase Freedom Flex Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-The basics: Earn 5% cash back on different categories like gas stations, grocery stores (excluding Target and Walmart) and select online merchants on up to $1,500 in total combined purchases each quarter you activate.
+The basics: Earn 5% cash back on different Chase-selected bonus categories (like gas stations, grocery stores and select online merchants) on up to $1,500 in total combined purchases each quarter you activate.
 Earn 5% on travel purchased through Chase Ultimate Rewards; 3% on dining at restaurants (including takeout and eligible delivery services) and drugstores, earn 1% on all other purchases.
-New cardmembers can earn a $200 bonus after you spend $500 on purchases in the first three months from account opening.
+New cardmember offer: Earn a $200 bonus after you spend $500 on purchases in the first three months from account opening.
 Oh, and there's a 0% intro APR on purchases and balance transfers for 15 months.
 And, no, we don’t get paid by the word around here.

 Credit Card Calculator